How do I complete Reintroduction?

 STEP 6: Remove or Rotate

-Remove: If you had a strong negative reaction to a Toxic Trigger, this is your body telling you that it’s important to eliminate this food from your diet completely for a period of time.
+Remove: If you had a strong negative reaction to a trigger food, this is your body telling you to eliminate this food from your diet completely for a period of time.
 We know that removing a favorite food from your diet can be challenging, but the long-term benefits outweigh the short-term gratification.
-Many people continue to become healthier simply by removing their key Toxic Triggers.
+Many people continue to become healthier simply by removing their key intolerances.

-Rotate: If your reaction to a Toxic Trigger is mild but still noticeable, it may not be necessary to eliminate them forever.
-However, you will benefit greatly from reducing your frequency of exposure to these foods.
-Rotate your choice of foods in such a way that you don’t eat the irritating ones more often than once a week.
+Rotate: If your reaction to a trigger food is mild but still noticeable, it may not be necessary to eliminate forever.
+However, you will benefit greatly from reducing your exposure to these foods.
+Rotate your choice of foods in such a way that you don’t eat the irritating ones more than once a week.

 Going Beyond Gluten and Dairy

-The two most common Toxic Triggers are gluten and dairy, but they aren’t the only ones out there.
-There are other potential Toxic Triggers that are worth testing.
-The best way to get clear on our relationship with these other foods is continuing the reintroduction process and testing those foods the same way you tested gluten and dairy.
+The two most common food intolerances are gluten and dairy, but they aren’t the only ones out there.
+The best way to get clear on our relationship with these other foods is continuing the reintroduction process with any of the following: eggs, corn, soy, coffee, nightshade vegetables (potatoes, tomatoes, peppers, eggplant).

 The Bigger Picture